Glue ear – what you need to know

 It’s important that glue ear is identified as early as possible and that parents, carers and teachers understand how it can affect a child’s hearing.

-To make listening easier for your child, you should:
+One of the most common symptoms of glue is is temporary hearing loss, to make listening easier for your child, you should:

 • get your child’s attention before you start talking